vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

       call s:Bump(1)
     endfunction

-The script includes mapping targets to the last two functions:
+The script ends with mapping targets to its last two functions:

     nnoremap <buffer> <Plug>(PerlBumpMinor)
           \ :<C-U>call <SID>BumpMinor()<CR>
     nnoremap <buffer> <Plug>(PerlBumpMajor)
           \ :<C-U>call <SID>BumpMajor()<CR>

-These in turn are bound by the user to the mappings they actually want, for example `,b` and `,B`:
+These [`<Plug>` targets][pm] need to be mapped to by the user’s configuration in `~/.vim/after/ftplugin/perl.vim`, with the keys they actually want; here, we’ve used `,b` and `,B`:

     nmap <buffer> ,b <Plug>(PerlBumpMinor)
     nmap <buffer> ,B <Plug>(PerlBumpMajor)

-There’s no way you would need to load such specific (and somewhat heavy) code on every Vim startup.
-You probably wouldn’t even want to load it every time you edit a Perl file—after all, how likely are you to bump the version number of a script every time you look at it?
+There’s no way you would need to load such niche code every time Vim starts.
+You probably wouldn’t even want all of it to load it every time you edit a Perl file—after all, how likely are you to bump the version number of a script every time you look at it?

 Ideally, you’d just define the mappings in some special way so that Vim knows where to load the rest of it, and does so only when they’re actually called.
-The functions and any variables would then stay defined as normal for the rest of the Vim session.
+Once loaded, the functions and any variables would then stay defined as normal for the rest of the Vim session—a kind of **dynamic plugin**.

-Indeed, this is just what `autoload` allows.
+Indeed, this is exactly what `autoload` makes possible.
 We can put the entirety of the script functions up to the mappings into a file `~/.vim/autoload/perl/version/bump.vim`, and rename the last two functions using the `#` syntax for autoloading: